ISCDtoolbox/Commons/README.md

 ```
 apt-cache search approximateNameOfYourPackageOrNameOfYourSearch
 ```
-We recall that you cannot use blank spaces in your search or if you want to do so, simply put some `"` to begin and end your search.
+We recall that you cannot use blank spaces in your request or if you want to do so, simply put some `"` to begin and end your search.
 Finally, when you have found the precise name of the software/package you want to install, you can type in a command prompt